MorphStore/LCTL/doc/guide.md

 We have a similar situation for tokenizers.
 At the moment, only static tokenizers ouputting a compile time known number of integral values are supported.
 Thus, we use a ```KnownTokenizerIR```.
 There also exists a template ```UnknownTokenizerIR```.
 For case distinctions, e.g. for Simple formats, the ```SwitchTokenizerIR``` might be usesful.

-#### Loop Recursions and Static Recursions <a name="LoopRecursionsandStaticRecursions"></a>
+#### Rolled and Unrolled Loops <a name="RolledandUnrolledLoops"></a>

 As already mentioned, to compress and to decompress a variable number of values, we always need at least one loop.
-Thus, the outer Recursion can never be unrolled and has to be a ```LoopRecursionIR```.
+Thus, the outer Loop can never be unrolled and has to be a ```RolledLoopIR```.
 In the example of the manual implementation of Bitpacking, we unrolled the inner loop for each 32 input values.
-Here a ```StaticRecursionIR``` should be used.
+Here an ```UnrolledLoopIR``` should be used.

 ### Intermediate Calculation Templates <a name="IntermediateCalculationTemplates"></a>